Skip to main content

 If a presentation’s content raises safeguarding issues, we will ask to read through the presenter's script before they speak at their allocated regional heat or final.
 Please remember that Articulation events are attended by people of all ages.
 In some instances, we may need to give a content warning ahead of the delivery of the presentation, but we will always consult with you and your speaker throughout the process.
 If you are in any doubt about whether your speaker’s presentation raises safeguarding issues, please do get in touch.

-The Grand Finalists’ presentations from the Articulation Prize 2022 and 2023, as well as a selection of other talks, are available to watch on the Articulation YouTube page.
+The Grand Finalists’ presentations from previous Articulation Prizes, as well as a selection of other talks, are available to watch on the Articulation YouTube page.